-Group Visit + Program: A 2.5-hour visit featuring a 30-minute hands-on workshop led by a museum educator plus free exploration time within the Children's Museum of New Hampshire.
-We can accommodate up to three classrooms of students per visit.
+A Group Visit + Program includes a 30-minute, in-depth, curriculum-based workshop on a topic of your choice (topics below) led by a museum educator plus free exploration time within the Children's Museum of New Hampshire.
+(15 person minimum, 30 person maximum).
 Choose from the workshop topics below:

 Required: Visit must be scheduled in advance.
 One adult chaperone for every 5 children.

 Fees: The Group Visit + Program fee is a tiered flat rate based on number of participants.

 21-30 Participants: $270